tpcarlson/synth-diy/README.md

 The contents of this repository are licensed CC BY-NC-SA 4.0, unless otherwise noted.
 This means you're free to use these projects directly, remix or change them, but no commercial use is permitted.
 If you are going to re-release any of these projects you should also stick to the same license.
 For more information please check out the CC license (https://creativecommons.org/licenses/by-nc-sa/4.0/).

-Finally, I'm an amateur when it comes to PCB and schematic design.
+I'm an enthusiastic amateur when it comes to PCB and schematic design.
 Many of the schematics are redrawn from others available online, and each project contains some information about attribution.
 Not all the modules work perfectly - some have significant issues - and this will be noted in the README in each folder.

 ##### Kits